Football Focus: Theme song

 The theme song for the programme is different for each new season.
 For the 2002–03 season it was "Backaround" by Elevator Suite.
 The 2003–04 season featured a cover of the Stevie Nicks track "Stand Back" by Linus Loves featuring Sam Obernik.
 For the 2007–08 season it was "Kill The Director" by The Wombats and for the 2009–10 season it was "Jetstream" by Doves, from the album Kingdom of Rust.
 For the 2012–13 season it was "Undegpedwar" by Y Niwl from the self-titled album, and in a break with tradition continued as the theme for 2013–14.

+For the 2023–24 season, "Seventeen Going Under" by Sam Fender became the new theme song.

 Studio

 The programme is broadcast from BBC Sport's headquarters and main studios in MediaCityUK in Salford, although some episodes are broadcast on location, from football grounds around the country.
 The studio is located at the dock10 studios facility.

 Ahead of the 2019–20 Premier League season, BBC Sport upgraded the studio that Match of the Day, Match of the Day 2, Football Focus, and Final Score broadcasts from.
 The facility uses a "4K UHD ready virtual reality studio."
 It uses Epic Games' Unreal Engine 4 rendering technology.